percentchunk/KnowName/README.md

 The ESP32 processes the inputs and generates STEP and DIR signals for the A4988 motor drivers.
 These drivers control the X and Y stepper motors, allowing precise movement along two axes.

 While the motors are moving, the ESP32 tracks the current motor position and sends the coordinates over USB serial.

+this is so that we can turn it into a game for others to attempt to gain as high as a similarity as we can.

 Example output: